scylladb/care-pet/docs/index.rst

    :maxdepth: 3
    :hidden:

-   Getting Started with CarePet: A sample IoT App <getting_started>
+   Getting Started with CarePet: A sample IoT App <getting-started>
    Design and Data Model <design_and_data_model>
    Build with Go <build-with-go>
    Build with JavaScript <build-with-javascript>